balkan-archaeology/balkan-archaeology.github.io/_abstracts/stanimir-parvanov.md

 ---
 layout: abstract

-title: "Povelyanovo: a Site of the Varna Culture"
+title: "Povelyanovo: A Site of the Varna Culture"

 author: "Stanimir Parvanov"